-Analysis of discount rate sensitivity on employer contribution rates gives a sense of the long-term risk to the employer contribution rates and changes to the funded status.
+Analysis of discount rate sensitivity gives a sense of the long-term risk to the employer contribution rates and funded status.
 The analysis provides the impact on employer contribution rates assuming discount rates that are up to two percentage points above or below the current valuation discount rate.
 This analysis gives an indication of the potential required employer contribution rates if the discount rate ranged from 4.75% to 8.75% over the long term.
 Governmental Accounting Standards Board (GASB) Statement 67 currently requires sensitivity analysis of plus or minus 1% from the plan's discount rate.
-Adding a wider range of plus or minus

-2% around the plan discount rate resulted from discussions during deliberations of the Commission on Employee Retirement Security and Pension Reform.
+Adding a wider range of plus or minus 2% around the plan discount rate resulted from discussions during deliberations of the Commission on Employee Retirement Security and Pension Reform, where downside risk was a particular area of focus.

-Exhibits 4 and 5 illustrate how various assumed annual rates of return would affect pension contribution rates for the State and Teacher plans had they been applied to the June 30, 2020, valuation results adjusted for assumptions changes adopted in April 2021.
+Exhibits 4 and 5 illustrate how various assumed annual rates of return would affect pension contribution rates for the State and Teacher plans had they been applied to the June 30, 2021 valuation results.
 A lower assumed annual rate of return requires higher contribution rates from employers.
 A higher assumed annual rate of return requires lower employer contribution rates.
 Although the assumed rate of return dictates how contribution rates are calculated in the short term, the actual investment returns will determine what portion of pension costs must be covered by contributions in the long term.
+Note that this analysis is based on the actuarially determined contribution rates from the 2021 valuation.
+Actual contributions for fiscal years 2023 and 2024 are set equal to the higher rates from the prior biennium for the State and Teacher plans as set forth in the 2022 Appropriation Act.